-Milanesas are a popular dish for breakfast, lunch or as a snack.
-They can even thrown into a hamburger roll and served as a sandwich.
+A South American version of the famous Wiener Schnitzel and Milanese Veal, Milanesas are popular for breakfast, lunch or as a snack.
+They can even be thrown into a hamburger roll and served as a sandwich.
 Almost anything can be fried into a milanesa, though the most popular are chicken breast milanesas or beef milanesas.

 The meat is pounded thin and seasoned with lemon, oregano, garlic, and salt.
-It sits overnight and is then lightly breaded and fried.
+It sits overnight before being lightly breaded and fried.

 7. Tortilla Paraguaya

 Tortillas are yet another fried finger food.
-It’s a simple egg and milk batter, with a bit of wheat flour beaten in and various other tasty additions.
-Queso Paraguayo is common for cheese tortillas, and scallions and meat are sometimes accompaniments.
+They’re made from a simple egg and milk batter, with a little wheat flour beaten in and various other tasty additions.
+Queso Paraguayo adds a savory touch to cheese tortillas, and scallions and meat are sometimes served as accompaniments.

 9. Pastel Mandi’o

-Pastel mandi’o is an empanada made from ground mandioca, or yuca root, and stuffed with ground meat.
-It’s very delicate!
-It’s served as a typical dish in the wintertime.
+Pastel mandi’o is a typical Paraguayan empanada made from ground mandioca, or yuca root, and stuffed with ground meat.
+It’s very delicate, and you’ll find it served as a seasonal dish in the wintertime.